100-year-old former Nazi camp guard goes on trial in Germany - NewsBreak

 A survivor of Sachsenhausen, 100-year-old Leon Schwarzbaum, attended the trial as a visitor.

-“This is the last trial for my friends, acquaintances and my loved ones, who were murdered, in which the last guilty person can still be sentenced — hopefully ” Schwarzbaum, who also survived the Auschwitz death camp and Buchenwald concentration camp, told dpa.
+“This is the last trial for my friends, acquaintances and my loved ones, who were murdered, in which the last guilty person can still be sentenced – hopefully,” Mr Schwarzbaum, who also survived the Auschwitz death camp and Buchenwald concentration camp, told dpa.

-The opening of the trial comes a week after another the opening of another elderly concentration camp suspect’s trial was disrupted.

 Comments / 0